Skip to Main Content

 Use Link Context

-If a link falls within a sentence, place the additional context before the hyperlinked text.
-Why?
-Screen readers users encounter content in a linear fashion.
+If a link falls within a sentence, it's good practice to place additional link context before the hyperlinked text since screen readers users encounter content in a linear fashion.
 If the context for linked text isn’t read until after the link itself, screen reader users would have to continue past the link to hear more about it, then go backward to interact with the link.
 Ideally, the user can learn more about the link without having to leave the link and lose their place.

 A sentence is displayed that reads, “You can review the rough draft of the contract and make suggested changes by visiting Contract Draft One.”
 The words, “Contract Draft One” at the end of the sentence are underlined and colored turquoise to signify linked text.